 “From a market point of view, going off the fiscal cliff would have some impact, I don’t know what it would be,” Bell told the Fiscal Times.
 “It certainly would not be bad for the bond market.
 But the debt ceiling is a different order of magnitude.
 And right now, nobody cares about that except Bernanke.”

-Bernanke stresses that failure by Congress to raise the debt ceiling again would impose heavy costs on the economy.
+Bernanke said in his speech last week that failure by Congress to raise the debt ceiling again would impose heavy costs on the economy.
 Senate Majority Whip Dick Durbin, D-Ill., said in a speech yesterday that the debt ceiling and fiscal cliff should be coupled together in negotiations, since no one wants to slog through tough talks on the budget and then repeat the exercise a few weeks later.
-Echoing that concern, Senate Majority Leader Harry Reid, D-Nev., told reporters yesterday, "We would be somewhat foolish to work out something on stopping us from going over the cliff and then a month or six weeks later, the Republicans would pull the same game they did before," referring to the calamitous debt-ceiling negotiations of 2011.

 Indeed, after President Obama urged Boehner at a recent White House meeting to raise the debt limit before the end of the year, Boehner responded, “There is a price for everything,” according to Politico.